www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/projects/2024-08-22-sigma-grind-of-24th-of-august-2024.md

     * [ ] Model sport lesson assignment in new editor.
 * [ ] Create experimental persistence framework for table data based on Gel, in order test its future viability as a base persistence layer for data processing on scale.
+  Use this for user authentication in the webserver.
 * [ ] Create overview of Splitcells Network architecture and its storage types.